chirpstack/chirpstack-docs/src/v4-breaking-changes.md

   the topic templates, or
 * Implement a service which re-publishes MQTT messages, resulting in messages being published both with and without the topic prefix.

+Support for using AMQP, GCP Pub/Sub or Azure IoT Hub as gateway backend is not supported by the initial ChirpStack v4 release, but will be added in a future version.

 ## gRPC API